 Among affordable clothing brands, there is one that enjoys almost unreserved respect among skinheads: Ben Nevis Clothing of London, known especially for its ‘Combat’ Harrington and donkey jackets.
 With its shop located within a few minutes walk from Camden Town station, Ben Nevis has been producing quality clobber for generations.

 The trucker jacket – or denim jacket, to some – is a staple of the skinhead and bootboy wardrobe that has been worn for generations.
-The Northern Avenger will not explore the entire history of the trucker jacket today, but he will provide a rough guide mainly to the models that were worn in the original skinhead era.
+The Northern Avenger will not explore the entire history of the trucker jacket, but he will provide a rough guide mainly to the models that were worn in the original skinhead era.
 Continue reading

-Last week, I pontificated in typically elitist London fashion on crombie overcoats.
+Last week, I pontificated about crombie overcoats in typically elitist London fashion.
 Well, that has now prompted a response article from my Yorkshire bro, the Northern Avenger.
 Here’s his tribute to an unjustly reviled skinhead staple.
 Ladies and gentlemen, bootgirls and bootboys, I’m handing over to the Northern Avenger…

 The humble donkey jacket: one of the mainstays of the British coal miner, binman, and other manual workers and lefties of years past – and (some) skinheads of course.
 It has a long history with the working class.
 I will try – and probably fail – to explain some of its history and relevance to the skinhead cult.
 Continue reading

 About a year ago, I sneered that there was nothing “authentically skinhead” about owning a genuine Crombie.
 With no small amount of inverted snobbery, I suggested there was no point in getting one unless you were an “MP, diplomat or KGB agent“.
 Well, that was before I had one.
-Since then, I have sussed an unbelievable bargain for a black ‘retro coat’ by Crombie in mint condition.
-Now I think real Crombies are the dog’s bollocks and an absolute must-have.”
-Whereas I once scoffed at the 4-Skins’ sarcastic putdown, “I wear a cheap crombie, and that’s about all”, now I sing along with conviction.
+Since then, I have sussed an unbelievable bargain for a black Crombie Retro Coat in mint condition.
+Now I think real Crombies are the dog’s bollocks.
+Whereas I once scoffed at the 4-Skins’ sarcastic putdown, “I wear a cheap crombie, and that’s about all”, today I sing along with conviction.
 Continue reading